Factsheet: Assessment, support planning and review

 Your assessment

 We will have an initial conversation with you and/or your carer about your needs.
-We will explain if there are any things that you can do to maintain your independence and avoid needing care from us.
+This is where we find out more about you and your situation.
+We will ask you about:

-If it’s decided that you need ongoing care and support, we’ll do a more detailed Care Act needs assessment with you.
+If it appears that you may need ongoing care and support, we’ll do a more detailed Care Act needs assessment with you.
 This is usually done in person, at a place that suits you.
-The assessment helps us understand more about you, your life, your strengths and your support needs, and tells us if you are eligible for support from us.
+The assessment helps us understand more about you, your life, your strengths and your support needs.
+It tells us if you are eligible for support from us.

 To be eligible, you must meet national eligibility criteria set by the government and listed in The Care Act 2014.